matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Extensive SwiftUI Previews
 - Skeleton Loading Views
 - Major Houses Display

-Todo:
-- Nicer Widgets
-- Open House-page on tap on widget
-- Timeout on Main Screen
-- Tap tabbar icons to reset view
-- More Unit-Tests
-- More Unit-tests for ViewModels

 Nice to Have:
 - CodeCov integration in CICD